Euromediterranean

-Experimental and Representative Basins
+Euromediterranean Network of Experimental and Representative Basins (ERB)

-Small hydrological research basins – clickable map and inventory of basic metadata Braunschweig declaration-the need for a global network of hydrological research basins |
+Small hydrological research basins – clickable map and inventory of basic metadata

 The Euromediterranean Network of Experimental and Representative Basins (ERB) is an open association of 20 European countries operating and managing well instrumented experimental and representative basins for hydrological and environmental research on a long term basis.
 The ERB network promotes the exchange of basin information and the cooperation in international programs as FRIEND, HELP and PUB.
 Information is disseminated through Newsletters.
 The Steering Committee of ERB consists of National Correspondents nominated by the UNESCO-IHP National Committees.
 ERB was established in 1986 and has organised eleven biennial conferences since its beginning.